Welcome to the LSHTM Centre for Statistical Methodology

 To achieve these aims we facilitate the dissemination and sharing of sound and innovative methods to address questions of public health relevance by organising a regular seminar series and educational lectures, by encouraging and supporting fellowship applications, and by organising methodological short courses.

 - Influence the quality of methodological teaching within LSHTM;

 - Increase capacity strengthening with collaborative international partners, as per the Schools strategic plans;

 - Organise conferences on special topics.

-Next CSM Seminar: ‘What do the experts believe?
-Using prior elicitation to support decision making in drug development’.
+Recent seminar slides & audio: ‘What do the experts believe?
+Using prior elicitation and Bayesian reasoning to support decision making in drug development’.
 Prof Nicky Best (GSK).
-More information here.
+Slides & audio available here.

 Recent seminar slides & audio: ‘Some counterclaims undermine themselves in observational studies’.
 Prof Paul Rosenbaum (University of Pennsylvania).
 Slides & audio available here.

 Membership/mailing list: To receive updates on the activities of the Centre please become a Member or join the mailing list.